| PART I: Environmental

 excessive heat and air pollution, particularly in areas with a high incidence

+of poverty.
 Estimates of human-induced changes in land-cover vary according

 to the system of land-cover classification used, but to provide some examples,